 In the end, I wound up designing the roof myself—as I was building it, no less—which consists of three simple gables with a very low (1:12) pitch.
-But to be honest, if I could have built it the way I really wanted, the roof would be flat; however, that would have been a massive construction challenge that wasn't worth the cost or effort.
-Eventually the gable roof will be finished with green standing-seam steel.
-The siding, incidentally, will be either vertical barn boards (as seen in the architect's drawings), or cedar shake shingles; I've not yet decided which way I'll go.
+To be honest, if I could have built it the way I really wanted, the roof would be flat, but that would have been a major construction challenge that didn't seem to be worth the cost or effort.

 I've had more than a few people offer recommendations about making the house easier to resell.
 Some of these folks simply forget this is absolutely my last home, and as such, why should I care one bit about resale value?
 Usually, once that sinks in, they get it.
 Others give me that "you're so naive, let me 'splain things" smirk as they rattle off a laundry list of reasons why I need to do things differently because they understand the market and the statistical chances that I'll move again, etcetera, etcetera, blah blah blah.
 These people don't/won't hear what I'm saying: I will be here until I die.
 Full stop.